TopoMaskV3: 3D Mask Head with Dense Offset and Height Predictions for Road Topology Understanding: Conclusion

 \subsection{Comparison with SOTA on the Standard (Geographically Overlapping) Original Split}

 The \textbf{Original} split of OpenLane-V2 contains geographic overlap between training and validation sets~\cite{yuan_streammapnet_2024, lilja_localization_2024}, which can inflate reported performance through memorization (see Sec.~\ref{sec: comparison_sota} and Sec.~\ref{sec: output_types_dataset_splits} in the main paper).
 We report results on this standard benchmark for completeness and comparability with prior literature.
-As discussed in the main paper, \textbf{TopoMaskV3~(F)} achieves 50.1 OLS --- the second-highest score --- surpassing all methods except the B\'{e}zier-based TopoBDA~\cite{kalfaoglu_topobda_2024}, whose advantage is attributable to B\'{e}zier's higher susceptibility to geographic memorization.
+As discussed in the main paper, \textbf{TopoMaskV3~(F)} achieves 50.1 OLS --- the second-highest score --- surpassing all methods except the Bezier-based TopoBDA~\cite{kalfaoglu_topobda_2024}, whose advantage is attributable to Bezier's higher susceptibility to geographic memorization.
 The \textbf{TopoMaskV3~(M)} standalone head achieves 49.1 OLS, substantially outperforming TopoMaskV2~(M) (46.3 OLS), validating the newly introduced offset and height prediction mechanisms.
 This improvement surpasses most published works, including TopoFormer~\cite{lv_t2sg_2024} and RoadPainter~\cite{ma_roadpainter_2024}.